schnerd/jsondiffpatch-arrays-by-hash/README.md

 var reordered = [{id: 2}, {id: 1}];
 var reorderPatch = withHash.diff(before, reordered);

 // 2.
-Flag patch add a property to object with ID 2 var flagged = [{id: 1}, {id: 2, foo: true}];
+Flag patch adds a property to object with ID 2 var flagged = [{id: 1}, {id: 2, foo: true}];
 var flaggedPatch = withHash.diff(before, flagged);

-// Now, after time passes, say we apply the redorder patch var after = withHash.patch(before, reorderPatch);
+// After some time passes, we apply the redorder patch var after = withHash.patch(before, reorderPatch);

-// And then apply the flagged patch, essentially doing a merge var after = withHash.patch(before, flaggedPatch);
+// And then apply the flagged patch, essentially doing a merge after = withHash.patch(after, flaggedPatch);

 // Oh no!
-The flag was instead applied to object with id 1, instead of 2 [{id: 2}, {id: 1, foo: true}];
+The flag was instead applied to object with id 1, instead of 2
+// [{id: 2}, {id: 1, foo: true}]
 ```

-This plugin attempts to fix this, by storing the result of `objectHash` with each array change, and then reapplying those changes to the element with the specified object hash instead of the specified array index.
+This plugin attempts to fix this shortcoming, by storing the result of `objectHash` with each array change, and then reapplying those changes to the element with the specified object hash instead of the specified array index.

 ### Array Delta JSON Representation